Decision date: 13th September 2019

 - Refusing services, with mental capacity, goes directly to the heart of the duty to meet needs.
 It discharges to the council from the duty.

 - If one refuses services BECAUSE of the cost, one is doing oneself out of the right to receive care.
-That may well be one’s choice but it needs to be an informed choice, knowing that one can still receive the services and argue about the cost later.
-Many people would of course prefer not to court hostilities and debt recovery process but many people will NEED the services regardless and won’t have family willing or able nearby, to step up, to save on the expense / inherit more.
+That may well be one’s choice, but it needs to be an informed choice, knowing that one can still receive the services and argue about the cost later.
+Many people would of course prefer not to court hostilities and the debt recovery process but many people will NEED the services, regardless, and won’t have family willing or able nearby, to step up, to save on the expense / thereby inherit more.

 - The whole point of a charging policy is that it’s a political choice to balance public and private and free resources so that ill and disabled people live an affordable but reasonable quality of life.
-If nobody tells the Members that people are refusing care because of the cost social care subsidies of the needy will disappear completely and we will all be left to the happenstance of our own savings and the private market in services.
+If nobody tells the council’s elected Members that people are refusing care because of the cost social care from the council, subsidies of the needy will disappear completely and we will all be left to the happenstance of our own savings and the private market in services or goodwill of our relatives.

 - A care plan MUST be produced after a finding of eligible assessed unmet needs.
 It must be transparent, evidence based and rationally sufficient.

-- It is never enough to just put in an indicative amount because the Care plan will not be finalised and the charges have to be based on the finalised care plan.
+- It is never enough to just put in an indicative amount because the Care plan will not be finalised by reference to the individual’s actual needs, and the charges have to be based on the finalised care plan.

 If you want help, please consider seeking advice from CASCAIDr via our referral form on the top bar menu of the site.